 As a large breed dog, Cane Corsos need to eat a good amount of food each day.
 Most dogs require between 4 and 5 cups a day, though the exact amount can vary based on the dog’s size, age, metabolism, health concerns, and other factors.
 Always choose high-quality food to feed your dog.
 You can consult with your veterinarian if you are unsure which food to feed them or how much they should get each day.

 The dietary needs of your dog will also vary based on his or her age.
 Puppies require smaller meals more frequently throughout the day since their stomach is not as large as an adult’s.
-Keep this in mind as well as you are planning to care for your dog.
+Keep this in mind as you plan to care for your dog.

 Maintenance and Grooming